Mariohjr94/recipes/README.md

 # Recipe App

 The Recipe App is a full-stack web application designed for restaurant staff and home cooks to easily view, add, edit, and manage recipes with detailed instructions, ingredients, and categories.
+It also includes a Freezer Logger to help track and manage inventory stored in freezers.
 The app provides both a public view for accessing recipes and an admin interface for managing them.

 ## Features